BlackoutBo/Data-Analytics-Power-BI-Report/README.md

 Following this I created measures that will support my analysis encompassing metrics like total orders, revenue, and quarter-based performance indicators.
 I also established data and geography hierarchies.
 #

+## Milestone 4 & 5
+Milestone 4 added new report pages (blank) and a navigation sidebar (also blank).
+Milestone 5 added the Customer Detail Page.
+In this report page graphs, and tiles were added to display key customer information.
+In particular it highlights the top 20 customers, and also the single best customer based on revenue.
+A date slicer was also added to make date customisation much easier and user friendly.
+#